Farama-Foundation/Metaworld/docs/introduction/basic_usage.md

 ```

 ### MT10
-MT10 has two different versions that can be returned by gym.make.
+MT10 has two different versions that can be returned by ```gym.make```.
 The first version is the synchronous version of the benchmark where all environments are contained within the same process.
 For users with limited compute resources, the synchronous option needs the least resources.
 ```python
 import gymnasium as gym